pdidev/pdi/.gitlab/merge_request_templates/PDI_Request.md

+# Short description of the MR

+!!!INSERT YOUR DESCRIPTION HERE!!!

 # List of things to check before making a MR

 Before merging your code, please check the following:

+* [ ] you have added a line describing your changes to the Changelog;
+* [ ] you have added any new or changed yaml config format to the validation script;
+* [ ] you have added unit tests for any new or improved feature;
+* [ ] you have checked pdi/docs/CheckList.md
 * you have checked your code format:
   - [ ] you have checked that you respect all conventions specified in CONTRIBUTING.md;
   - [ ] you have checked that the indentation and formating conforms to the docs/formating.astyle;